DrkSephy/git-technetium/README.md

 Inside of your Github account settings, please register this application in order to obtain a `client_id` and `client_secret`.
 This will allow you to make up to 5000 requests per hour, and allows for quicker testing.
-Once you have obtained these keys, modify `config.js` as shown below:
+For help on registering an application, see [this link](http://docs.codenvy.com/register-a-github-application/) Once you have obtained these keys, modify `config.js` as shown below:

     var CLIENT_ID = 'YOUR_CLIENT_ID';
     var CLIENT_SECRET = 'YOUR_CLIENT_SECRET';

 Useful Libraries / Links
 ------------------------